C'est La Veta

 We had microbrews and burgers at the very friendly Dog Bar and Grill down the road in Cuchara.
 We bought old books and enjoyed great conversation and a smidgen of gossip with the sweet Georgian woman who owns the used book shop in town.
 We giggled and made up elaborate background stories about locals over massive diner breakfast burritos.
 We had an amazing dinner celebrating my birthday at Alys, a restaurant in a house built in the 1920s, where the owner/chef and her dog check up on you personally and there's no printed menu because Alys makes what she feels like each night, as she damn well should.

 We spent an entire afternoon driving the scenic loop to Trinidad and back, enjoying an impromptu picnic in the car at a gorgeous lake because the wind coming off the lake stung too much to allow eating outside.
 We stopped off at abandoned old churches, general stores, houses, and paid honor to the hard-working miners and their families who suffered so much in this wild, dangerous, beautiful country, so far away from the homes they left back east.

 While purchasing our picnic supplies, Sheila had a remarkably specific conversation about firewood with a local.
 I looked on bewildered and amazed as the sparkle in her eyes and use of phrases like "splits" and "cords" betrayed the southern Colorado, country girl roots beneath the sophisticated city girl exterior.

 Kudos guys!
-I've promised my friend we can absolutely discuss their great trusted Turlock CA based motorcycle insurance agencys, http://royalins.org during a good write-up.
-So if you are looking to find an insurance agency in the outlying CALIFORNIA location, they really would be fabulous.
+I've promised my friend we can absolutely discuss their great superb Hamilton based lawyer onlines, https://yourhamiltonlawyer.com during a good write-up.
+So if you are looking to find a criminal lawyer in the outlying Ontario location, they really would be fabulous.

 Posted in Traveling Post Date 05/28/2017